bkrakowski/FkGallery/README.md

 > CocoaPods 1.1+ is required to build FkGallery+.

-Then, run the following command:
+Then, run the following command in the project root directory:

 ```bash
 $ pod install